Thief: The Dark Project: Legacy

 Thief was one of the first 3D stealth games for a personal computer, and its stealth gameplay innovations influenced later games in the genre.
 The game has been cited as the first to use light and shadow as a stealth mechanic, and the first to use audio cues, such as the ability to eavesdrop on conversations and alert guards with loud footsteps.
 The game's use of sound wave propagation, which allowed sounds to travel around corners and through rooms, became widely considered by game developers.
 Thiefs influence has been recognized in other stealth games, such as Assassin's Creed, Hitman, Splinter Cell, and Tenchu.
 Marc Laidlaw, writer and designer on Half-Life, said that "Thief is the single most terrifying, immersive, and rewarding game I have played and the one single-player game I continue to replay. [...]
 There are countless books I wish I had written; Thief is one of the few games I wish I had worked on."
 Laidlaw called Thief his favorite game, an opinion shared by Fallout 3 lead designer Emil Pagliarulo, and Michel Sabbagh of Bethesda Softworks.

 Thief: The Dark Project has been declared one of the greatest games of all time by several publications.
 Inducting it into its hall of fame, GameSpy writer Rich Carlson wrote: "With a tactical philosophy contrary to nearly every [first-person shooter] action game at that time, Thief rewarded stealth and sneaking over brazen frontal assault", continuing: "While inadvertently undermining the notion that all action games need be shooters, it carved a completely new niche in the same already glutted genre."
 GameSpot editor Greg Kasavin argued that, while Metal Gear Solid, Tenchu: Stealth Assassins and Thief all defined the stealth action genre, it was Thief that displayed "the purest depiction of what it might be like to slip from shadow to shadow" and "largely remains an unsurpassed achievement in gaming".
-In 2009, Thief was added to IGN's hall of fame.
+In 2009, Thief was added to IGNs hall of fame.
 Sid Shuman, writing for GamePro, asserted that Thief "pioneered its own genre ... the stealth-action title".
 John Walker of Eurogamer wrote in a retrospective review: "Thief is an embarrassment to modern stealth games, each of which produces only a faded parody of this masterful original."
 In 2012, Mike Fahey of Kotaku called Thief "the best stealth game I've ever played", superior to modern games in the genre.
 That same year, Time named it one of the 100 greatest video games of all time.